Greater prairie-chicken: Threats

-Greater prairie chickens are not threatened by severe winter weather.
-When the snow is thick they "dive" into the snow to keep warm.
-A greater threat to the prairie chickens comes in the form of spring rains.
-These sometimes drenching rains can wreak havoc on their chicks.
-Another major natural threat is drought.
-A drought can destroy food and make it difficult for the chicks.

-Human interactions are by far the greatest threat.
+Habitat loss is the greatest historical threat to prairie-chicken populations.
+More than 95% of all tallgrass prairie in the United States has been converted to cropland.
 The conversion of native prairie to cropland is very detrimental to these birds.
-It was found in a radio telemetry study conducted by Kansas State University that "most prairie chicken hens avoided nesting or rearing their broods within a quarter-mile of power lines and within a third-mile of improved roads."
+It was found in a radio telemetry study conducted by Kansas State University that "most prairie-chicken hens avoided nesting or rearing their broods within a quarter-mile of power lines and within a third-mile of improved roads."
 (Kansas Department of Wildlife and Parks) It was also found that the prairie-chickens avoided communication towers and rural farms.

-After population bottleneck, human management of populations can also produce a loss of genetic variation and genetic diversity in the species.
+Studies have found mesopredators such as striped skunks, raccoons, and opossums significantly increase egg mortality; experimental removal of these predators increased nesting success from 33% to 82%.
+Loss of apex predators such as bears, wolves, and mountain lions results in increased populations of these mesopredators, and therefore reduces populations of prairie-chickens, an example of a top-down trophic cascade.
+Non-native common pheasants also reduce prairie-chicken reproduction through nest parasitism.

+The small size of some isolated prairie-chicken populations in the Eastern portion of the range resulted in a population bottleneck, which reduced the genetic diversity and ultimately survival of offspring.
+In Illinois, wildlife management included the "genetic rescue" of small and potentially inbred populations by introducing birds from other areas.